Russian state Eurobond in demand among U.S., other foreign buyers - VTB

-LONDON, June 20 Russia has seen "big interest" for its sovereign Eurobonds from foreign names, with U.S. investors among the buyers, Andrei Kostin, head of Russian bank VTB, said on Tuesday.
+LONDON, June 20 (Reuters) - Russia has seen "big interest" for its sovereign Eurobonds from foreign names, with U.S. investors among the buyers, Andrei Kostin, head of Russian bank VTB, said on Tuesday.

 Speaking at a conference in London, Kostin said he thought bond investors would not consider possible new sanctions against Moscow as a significant factor.